phillycommunitywireless/phillycommunitywireless/content/en/merch.md

       - photo: "/images/merch/pcwsweater.png"
         photo_alt_text: "A grey crew sweatshirt with the words Philly Community Wireless and a Liberty Bell projecting Wi-Fi signal over the left chest in front.
 The back shows the words INTERNET ACCESS IS A HUMAN RIGHT! and a cityscape embedded into arched bands that signal Wi-Fi connnection."
         heading_1: PCW Crew Sweatshirt
-        description_text: Designed by local mediamaker Badlandz Media House, our lightweight crew sweatshirt tells the world where your values are when it comes to internet access.
-Made with US-grown cotton, this fits true-to-size.
+        description_text: Designed by local mediamaker [Badlandz Media House](https://www.instagram.com/badlandzmediahouse), our lightweight crew sweatshirt tells the world where your values are when it comes to internet access.
+Made with US-grown cotton, this fits true-to-size, and designs are purple on both sides.
         subheading: "$46"
         button_text: Purchase
         button_href: "https://buy.stripe.com/eVq00c3pfer5g4ObXK5c408"